How to Weld Copper

 Gas Metal Arc Welding (GMAW)

-Also called MIG welding, Gas Metal Arc Welding (GMAW) follows the SMAW system for welding.
-This means that the filler material used in this welding technique is an electrode.
+Also known as MIG welding, Gas Metal Arc Welding (GMAW) follows the same designator as the Shielded Metal Arc Welding (SMAW) system for welding in that the filler material used is an electrode.

-However, there is a difference between the two methods; while a series of short rods are used by SMAW as the consumable electrode, the GMAW method automatically feeds a continuous ‘wire’ to the welding torch at a speed defined by the user.
-Additionally, there is a regulated setting for feeding the shielding gas.
+There is a distinction to be made, however, while SMAW uses a series of short rods as the consumable electrode, GMAW utilizes a continuous ‘wire’ that is fed automatically to the welding torch at a user-defined speed.
+In addition, the shielding gas is fed at a regulated setting.

 When using the GMAW method to weld copper, it is recommended that you use ERCu copper electrodes.
-The use of Aufhauser Deoxidized Copper is also recommended; this is a copper alloy or filler material with a 985 purity.
+It is also recommended that you use Aufhauser Deoxidized Copper.
+This is a copper alloy or filler material consisting of a 985 purity.

 Gas Tungsten Arc Welding (GTAW)

-Instead, GTAW uses a non-consumable electrode to create a weld joint between the workpieces; it can do this with or without filler material.
-Also, in many other arc welding methods, the filler material is used as the electrode carrying the electric arc to the copper being weld.
+GTAW does provide a weld joint to join two with or without filler material.
+In many other arc welding processes, the filler metal serves as the electrode and carries the electric arc to the copper being welded.

 Manual Metal Arc Welding (MMAW)

-This method is mainly used to perform repair or maintenance welding on copper and copper alloys.
-The filler material recommended for this is method is the ECuSn-C electrode.
-Another recommendation is using a Direct Current electrode positive (DC+) with a stringer bead technique.
-When this filler material is used, the MMAW method can help in the following:
+This process is used mainly for repair and maintenance welding of copper and its alloys.
+The recommended filler material for this application is the ECuSn-C electrode.
+Another suggested, is use Direct Current electrode positive (DC+) with the stringer bead technique, when using this filler material, the MMAW process is capable of doing the following:

 The Key Steps in Welding Copper

-When welding copper on your own, you need to know the critical steps involved in effectively welding copper.
-There are 11 steps involved in DIY copper welding.
-By performing these steps in the following order, you will be able to produce an extremely durable copper weld.
+If you’re going to weld copper on your own, you need to be aware of the essential steps involved in successfully welding copper.
+There are 11 steps to do-it-yourself copper welding.
+By completing these steps in order, you will achieve a copper weld that will be extremely durable.

 #1.
 Ensure Safety

-So, what are the possible precautions you can take before you start welding copper?
-You need to put on safety gear, ensure there’s no flammable item around you, and work in a clean area or area free from foreign materials.
+So what some proper safety measures to take before welding copper?
+First things first, you need to wear safety gear, ensure there are no flammable items around you, and you should be welding in a clean or clear area that is free from foreign materials associated with welding.

-In addition to the risk of an electric shock, welding copper can expose you to toxic gases.
-So, you shouldn’t stop at leather gloves and safety garments to ensure your safety when welding copper.
-Instead, you should include a respirator mask and eye protection in your safety gear as well.
+In addition to the electric shock concept, one must keep in mind that welding copper might cause exposure to toxic gases.
+Therefore, you should not stop at leather gloves and safety garments when you are welding copper.
+You should go as far as including a respirator mask and protective eye gear to your safety gear as well.

 #2.
 Prepare the Surface

-In addition to the weld area, you should clean the copper as well before you start to weld.
-How can you clean the weld area and the copper?
-With a bronze wire brush and an appropriate cleaning agent.
-First wire brush with then de-grease using the cleaning agent.
-Also, make sure to remove the oxide film that forms during welding with a wire brush after depositing each weld run.
+In addition to the weld area, it would also be best to clean up the copper as well before you proceed to welding.
+How do you clean up the weld area and the copper?
+With a bronze wire brush an cleaning agent.

 #3.
 Pre-Heating

-Why is it important to preheat copper before you can start welding?
-Because this metal has high thermal conductivity.
-This is especially important if the thickness of the copper metal is more than 0.01 inches.
-You should preheat all segments that needed to be welded uniformly.
+Preheating copper before welding is paramount.
+What is the reason for that?
+This is due this metal’s extremely high thermal conductivity, especially if the thickness of the copper metal is more than 0.01 inches.
+You should preheat all sections of copper that need to be welded evenly.

-Since copper can conduct heat rapidly from the weld joint into the base metal surrounding it, a high preheat is required to weld the thick copper sections.
-The temperature will depend on the metal’s thickness and can range between 50° to 752° F.
+Due to copper conducting heat extremely well the heat from the weld joint travels so quickly that a high preheat is required when welding thick sections of copper.
+The preheat will vary based on the thickness of the metal and can be anywhere from 50° to 752° F.

 #4.
 Considering Joint Design

-Another important consideration here is a joint overlap.
-The ideal joint overlap will be at least three times thicker than the thinnest part that you need to join.
-You should try to use as little material as possible since this will help you to achieve the desired strength.
+Another critical consideration here is joint overlap.
+The minimum overlap should be at least three times the thickness of the smallest section you are trying to join.
+You should attempt to use as little material as possible as this will help provide adequate strength.

 #5.
 Adjust the Flame